1.1 Access, Distribution and Review of Child Welfare Policies

 4. Maintaining a transparent, collaborative and consensus-based policy development process through the engagement of subject matter experts, internal and external stakeholders, focus groups, workgroups, the Policy Advisory Committee (PAC), and policy surveys.

-6. Partnering with the Regional FPS to disseminate newly released policies via their regional dissemination procedures.
+6. Partnering with the Regional FPS to support their regional policy dissemination procedures.

 8. Partnering with Georgia SHINES to support system enhancements.

-9. Providing targeted policy training and ongoing policy consultation and support for all levels of staff.
+9. Providing targeted policy training and ongoing policy consultation for all levels of staff.